tigera/docs/calico-enterprise/networking/ipam/ipv6.mdx

 **Kubernetes version requirements**
   - For dual stack, 1.16 and later
-  - For one IP stack at a time (IPv4 or IPv6), any Kubernetes version
+  - For IPv4 only, any Kubernetes version

 **Kubernetes IPv6 host requirements**
   - An IPv6 address that is reachable from the other hosts